martins20/ignite-node-tail/Chapter2/README.md

 - [x] Must be possible to update the client account data.
 - [x] Must be possible to get the client account data.
 - [x] Must be possible to delete an account.
+- [x] Must be possible to return the client balance.

 ### Business Rules